 - 8 One day, when Zechariah was officiating as priest before God, - 9 during the turn of his division, it fell to him by lot, in accordance with the practice among the priests, to go into the Temple of - the Lord and burn incense; and, as it was the Hour of Incense,the people were all praying outside.
 And an angel of the Lord - appeared to him, standing on the right of the Altar of Incense.
-Zechariah was startled at the sight and was awe-struck.
+2 Zechariah was startled at the sight and was awe-struck.
 But the

 12 Zechariah was startled at the sight and was awe-struck.
-But the 13 angel said to him, 'Do not be afraid, Zechariah; your prayer has
+But the 13 angel said to him, "Do not be afraid, Zechariah; your prayer has

-- angel said to him, 'Do not be afraid, Zechariah; your prayer has been heard, and your wife Elizabeth will bear you a son, whom you will call by the name John.
-He will be to you a joy and a - 14 you will call by the name John.
-He will be to you a joy and a 15 delight; and many will rejoice over his birth.
+- 13 angel said to him, "Do not be afraid, Zechariah; your prayer has been heard, and your wife Elizabeth will bear you a son, whom - 14 you will call by the name John.
+He will be to you a joy and a15 delight; and many will rejoice over his birth.
 For he will be great - in the sight of the Lord; he will not drink any wine or strong drink, and he will be filled with the Holy Spirit from the very